fpryor33/ConleyDynamics.jl/docs/src/index.md

 Morse theory in a discrete combinatorial setting.

 !!! note

-     This package and the documentation is still very much work in progress!
+    This documentation is also available in PDF format: [ConleyDynamics.pdf](ConleyDynamics.pdf).

 ## Features